Ownership of a Portuguese trademark is acquired by registration with the National Institute of Industrial Property (INPI).

 Company names are registered with RNPC and there is no public database of company names (as there is for trademarks), thus the search of prior company names is performed ex officio by RNPC and reflected in a certificate issued by that authority, upon request by an interested party.

 The prior registration of trademarks, logotypes, designations of origin and geographical indications are grounds for refusal or annulment of company names that may be confused with the prior registrations.

 Even though trade names are protected in Portugal under Article 8 of the Paris Convention, which may be invoked for the purpose of using a certain trade name, these do not constitute a legal category of IP rights per se within the national legal framework.

-Under Portuguese law, a geographical indication is understood to mean the name of a region or a specific place that serves to designate or identify a product originating from that region (or, exceptionally, country) or whose reputation, specific quality or characteristics can be attributed to that geographical origin and whose production or development are carried out within that demarcated geographical area.
+Under Portuguese law, a geographical indication is understood to mean the name of a region or a specific place that serves to designate or identify a product originating from that region (or, exceptionally, country) or whose reputation, specific quality or characteristics can be attributed to that geographical origin and whose production, transformation or development are carried out within that demarcated geographical area.